RISC-KC/basic_rv32s/guidelines/development_log.md

   When a hazard is detected in ID and the hazardous instruction reaches EX, the instruction in MEM (right ahead) must be identified so we know what result will be written to rd.
   Hence I take opcode from EX/MEM.

-With this, the forwarding implementation is “done” for now… 19:49.
+With this, the forwarding implementation is “done” for now...
+19:49.
 I’ll rest a bit and then study control hazards.

 ![RV64I59F_5SP_Forwarding](/diagrams/design_archive/ima_make_rv64/RV64I59F_5SP/[250401]RV64I59F_5SPH_FW.drawio.png)